 Prof. Ong agrees and says that besides focusing on excellent science and technology, Shimadzu’s collaborative efforts through its SICs and other efforts give it an edge over its competitors.
 “We have found the right partner in Shimadzu to collaborate.”

-* Affiliates and titles of the persons mentioned in this article reflect their status at the time of the interview.
+* The information including affiliates and titles of the persons in this article are current as of the time of interviewing (November 2017).